basic-toolbox-sample-code/basic-toolbox-sample-code/README.md

-# Sample Code for “Sequential and Parallel Algorithms and Data Structures: The Basic Toolbox” Book
+# Sample Code for “Sequential and Parallel Algorithms and Data Structures -- The Basic Toolbox” Book

 This software is subject to the U.S. Export Administration Regulations and other U.S. law, and may not be exported or re-exported to certain countries (Cuba, Iran, North